Extracts from a recent landscape art submission to Morecambe Bay Partnership.

 Mindfulness is the practice of bringing one’s attention to experiences occurring in the present moment.
 Research has found that when people intentionally practice being mindful they feel less stressed, anxious or depressed.

 (e.g. see http://bemindful.co.uk).

-This core aspect of the proposal is for an innovative art led survey to be mobilised in Spring 2018.
-The NOW team will work alongside members of volunteer networks, special interest and resident groups, to collect moments and memories experienced during a single day around the Bay:
+‘Bay Day’ is a proposal for an innovative art led survey to be mobilised in Spring 2018.
+The NOW team, made up of a group of artists with specialisms across a range of methods and materials, will work alongside members of volunteer networks, special interest and resident groups, to collect moments and memories experienced during a single day around the Bay:

 On ‘Bay Day’, participatory workshops and playful art making, employing drawing, craft and map making, story telling, photography, making collections of found objects and materials, audio or video recordings, will reveal ways that this unique environment shapes people’s lives.
 Symbolic communication, cross-reference and geometric alignment will be additional generators of process.

 The NOW team of artists and community volunteers will continue to work together to distill the Bay Day material, turning heritage into art.
 A series of linked exhibitions will present the resulting artworks at unconventional venues around the Bay, indoors, outdoors, and online, during the H2H summer festival in 2018.
 The exhibitions will convey a multifaceted, kaleidoscopic ‘moment in time’, by sharing contributor’s experiences, collected on a single day, here, and NOW.

 Taking a lead from the ancients and from recent research into mental health, a new, permanent landmark is proposed, whose legacy will be to celebrate the NOW Project’s ethos of mindfulness: of being more fully present in the moment.